Hypergraph polynomials and the Bernardi process: Introduction

 \section{Introduction}

-A few years ago, the first named author of this paper introduced a pair of polynomial invariants of hypergraphs, which generalize the valuations $T(x,1)$ and $T(1,y)$ of the two-variable graph invariant $T(x,y)$ due to Tutte \cite{Tutte}.
+A few years ago a pair of polynomial invariants of hypergraphs was introduced \cite{hiperTutte}, which generalize the valuations $T(x,1)$ and $T(1,y)$ of the two-variable graph invariant $T(x,y)$ due to Tutte \cite{Tutte}.
 They are called the interior and exterior polynomials because they are generating functions of `interior and exterior activity.'
 In the case of graphs, activities were associated to spanning trees by Tutte himself in his original definiton of $T$.
 In the hypergraph case, instead of spanning trees one considers `hypertrees' and their activities, in a spirit very close to \cite{Tutte}.
 Hypertrees were introduced in \cite{alex} (and so named in \cite{hiperTutte}).
 They generalize characteristic vectors of spanning trees of a graph, preserving some nice polyhedral properties.

 Both for graphs and hypergraphs, the computation of individual activities requires fixing an order of the set of edges or hyperedges, respectively, albeit temporarily, because the aggregate polynomials do not depend on it.
+See Definition \ref{def:activity}.
 In his remarkable paper \cite{Bernardi_Tutte}, O. Bernardi removed the fixed order from the definition (in the case of graphs) and replaced it with another kind of auxiliary data: a ribbon structure and a base point.
 Loosely speaking, for a given spanning tree, he traced the boundary of the neighborhood of the tree and numbered the edges of the graph along the way.
 He used this order to compute the internal and external activities of the tree.
 He repeated this for all spanning trees and organized the information in a two-variable generating function which happens to satisfy the same deletion-contraction formulas as the Tutte polynomial --- hence the two agree, regardless of what ribbon structure we use.

 In this paper we extend Bernardi's work to the case of the interior polynomial of a hypergraph.
 A similar formula is conjectured for the exterior polynomial.

 Any hypergraph $\HH = (V,E)$ naturally yields a bipartite graph $\bip\HH$ in which one color class corresponds to the vertices of the hypergraph, the other color class to the hyperedges, and edges correspond to containment.
 We assume $\bip \HH$ to be connected and endow it with a ribbon structure and a base point.
 (The base point can be thought of as a boundary point of the thickened graph.)